LLFourn/p6-CompUnit-Util/README.md

 will just use it as the dispatcher or die if you are trying to push onto an existing dispatcher.

-**warning** pushing a normal routine onto a dispatcher will work but if one doesn't exist, CompUnit::Util will try and vivify one for you.
-This hits some sort of precompilation bug which looks like:

-`Missing serialize REPR function for REPR MVMContext`

-So try and avoid doing that.
+If you try and push a non-multi/dispatcher onto an empty slot it will not vivify one for you.

 ### push-multi
 `(Routine:D $target where { .is_dispatcher },Routine:D $candidate)`